zodb/relstorage/doc/db-specific-options.rst

 MySQL Adapter Options
 =====================

-The MySQL adapter accepts most parameters supported by the MySQL-python library, including:
+The MySQL adapter accepts most parameters supported by the mysqlclient library (the maintained version of MySQL-python), including:

 host
     string, host to connect